+).
 The assessment is part of a submission to the NSW Department of Planning, Infrastructure and Environment (DPIE), regarding the Draft Cumberland Plain Conservation Plan ("the DCPCP").
 The DCPCP has significant implications for the future development of the Waterhouse Properties due to the mapping of areas as 'non-certified - avoided for biodiversity' (coloured green on DCPCP maps), 'non-certified - avoided for other' (coloured blue on DCPCP maps) and 'strategic conservation areas' (purple hatched areas on DCPCP maps) and these map units are the focus of this review.

-We found that the areas, coloured blue and green, proposed to be mapped for E2 conservation under the DCPCP as well as parts of the areas mapped strategic conservation, contain patches of young and regrowth vegetation with biodiversity value, notably the threatened ecological communities Cumberland Plain Woodland and Riverflat Eucalypt Forest.
-Additionally, it was noted that some exotic grassland areas have been included in the proposed E2 zone, but were not appropriate for inclusion in this zone, as is the case for the proposed E2 zoning over Lot and the south eastern corner of Other areas of grasslands and bare/eroded lands have been included in the E2 zone, but do not have the habitat values appropriate to this zoning.
+We found that the areas, coloured blue and green, proposed to be mapped for E2 conservation under the DCPCP as well as parts of the areas mapped strategic conservation, contain patches of young and regrowth vegetation with biodiversity value, notably the threatened ecological communities Cumberland Plain Woodland and River-flat Eucalypt Forest.
+Additionally, it was noted that some exotic grassland areas have been included in the proposed E2 zone, but were not appropriate for inclusion in this zone, as is the case for the proposed E2 zoning over and the south eastern corner of a content of the content of the content of the south of the threatened between the habitat values appropriate to this zoning.
 In total, approximately 2.5 ha of grassland/cleared land (approximately 19% of the total area) has been mapped for inclusion in the proposed E2 zone.